mrzeznik/OSA/README.md

 # OSA
 ## Osobisty System Atencji

-OSA is general purpose notification system, for those who cannot/don't want to install notification software.
+OSA is general purpose personal notification system, for those who cannot/don't want to install notification software.
-I wanted something to remind me about breaks with some interval.
+One can use it, to display notifications about breaks, reocurring actions, things to focus on.

 ## Requirements
 It works with most modern browsers (Firefox, Edge, Chrome, Opera, Safari).